fernandodeperto/numbers-technical-challenge/README.md

     - This was done with a combination of an Ingress Controller, [External DNS](https://github.com/kubernetes-sigs/external-dns) and [Cert Manager](https://cert-manager.io/), all deployed on the Kubernetes cluster.
     - The app is available at https://postfacto-test.apilabs.xyz
     - An example retro was created and is available at the [invite link](https://postfacto-test.apilabs.xyz/retros/infra-1/join/1eyjJfzWAfTVXhKguwd4r5O0U0dnHH1t)
-- [ ] Postfacto persistent data must have a backup outside of the cluster
+- [X] Postfacto persistent data must have a backup outside of the cluster
+  - Backup is being done on schedule with [Velero](https://velero.io/), deployed to the cluster using Helmfile
+  - Backups are sent to a buckup in the same resource group as the cluster's
+  - Not only PVCs are backed up, but all Kubernetes resources, meaning a whole cluster can be restored from a backup
 - [X] Postfacto app pods cannot be deployed on the same nodes as the database and Redis
     - This is done with [Pod Antiaffinity](helmfile/helmfiles/postfacto/values.yaml#L16)
 - [ ] Deploy two simultanesous versions of the Postfacto app
-    - I know how to do this with Traefik 2.
-Decided not to do this step to cut down a little on the time used for the task.
+    - I know how to do this with Traefik 2, using a [Router](https://doc.traefik.io/traefik/routing/routers/) and a [Headers](https://doc.traefik.io/traefik/routing/routers/#rule) rule
+    - Decided not to do it to cut down a little on the time used for the task.
     - As an alternative, I would propose (and this is kind of already baked into the architecture used for this project) for a secondary version of the Postfacto app to be deployed and tested on the test environment, while the more stable version is available on the production environment.
 This is not only a more simple solution, but also isolates the production environment from possible issues and vulnerabilities that might be present on the newer version.

 ## Instructions